Cpetak/urchin_adaptation/Analysis_of_outliers.md

 TODO when available: echinobase CRE experimentally validate data, supp of Khor 2021, Computational ID, TFBS

-For the above, some files contained overlaps within regions, I resolved these using the check_overlap_within_df.py.
+For the above, some files contained overlaps between regions within the same file, I resolved these using the check_overlap_within_df.py.

+ITT TARTOK

 Then, the files above along with the input_for_extra_regannot_notannot_3.1.csv file were the input to the annot_reg_regions.py program. -> output list of positions that fell in an lncRNA region, and another list of positions that fell in any of the regulatory regions instead (ATAC, Chip, L.var, etc.).